top of page

 • Informal Recycling Networks: Over 50,000 waste pickers handle plastic and e-waste without protective gear, exposing themselves to health risks like respiratory diseases.

-“Kerala’s approach isn’t solving waste—it’s outsourcing pollution to the vulnerable,” states Dr Anil Singh,
+"Keralam's approach isn't solving waste—it's outsourcing pollution to the vulnerable," states Dr Anil Singh.

 Hidden Costs of 'Solutions'

-1. Environmental Sacrifice Zones: Landfills and WtE plants are concentrated in rural and peri-urban areas, contaminating water sources and farmland.
-In Vilappilsala, groundwater near a landfill showed lead levels 12x above safe limits.
+1. Environmental Sacrifice Zones: Landfills and waste plants are concentrated in rural and peri-urban areas, contaminating water sources and farmland.
+In Vilappilsala, groundwater near a landfill showed lead levels 12 times above safe limits.

-3. Carbon Blindness: Incinerators emit 1.2 tonnes of CO₂ per tonne of waste burned, undermining Kerala’s climate goals.
+3. Carbon Blindness: Incinerators emit 1.2 tonnes of CO₂ per tonne of waste burnt, undermining Kerala's climate goals.

 The Techno-Fix Trap

-Kerala’s push for WtE plants and biogas units ignores systemic flaws:
+Keralam's push for waste-to-energy (WTE) plants and biogas units overlooks systemic flaws in the waste management system.

-• Mixed Waste Burning: Incinerators receive unsegregated waste, reducing efficiency and increasing toxic emissions.
+• Mixed Waste Burning: Incinerators receive unsegregated waste, which reduces efficiency and increases toxic emissions.

 • Underfunded Composting: Due to poor infrastructure and public participation, only 20% of organic waste is composted.